-Cape Santa Maria Bahamas – luxury beach resort
+Cape Santa Maria Bahamas – what to expect at this luxury beach resort

 When you think of the Caribbean, what things come to mind?
 For me, it’s the standard blend of sun, sea and fresh seafood.
 Add a top resort to the equation, and you’ve got the ingredients for a memorable trip.
 During a visit to the Bahamas, we booked 6 nights at Cape Santa Maria Bahamas beach resort.

 How do I get to Cape Santa Maria Bahamas?